mathgladiator/adama-lang/reference/src/basics.md

 }
 ```

-Messages will hit a document exactly once, run the associated logic, change the document state, and all connected clients will **reactively** receive an updated version of the document.
+Messages will hit a document exactly once, run the associated logic, change the document state, and all connected clients will **reactively** receive a change to update their version of the document.
 Access control is possible per channel, but it is worth noting that only connected clients can send to a document (by default).

 ## Deleting